openstack/releases/README.rst

   The slug name of the launchpad project, suitable for use in URLs.

 ``release-notes``
-  The URL to the published release notes for the deliverable for the series.
+  The URL or URLs to the published release notes for the deliverable for the series.

+  Deliverables contained a single repository should simply include the URL to the notes for that repository.
+Deliverables made up of multiple repositories should use a hash to map each repository name to its notes URL.

 ``send-announcements-to``
   A string containing one or more email addresses to receive